Corey Taylor: Other work

 Taylor has appeared as a guest musician on albums by Soulfly, Apocalyptica, Damageplan, Steel Panther, and Code Orange.
-At one point, he was heavily involved in the recording of thrash metal band Anthrax's album, Worship Music, but the sessions remain unreleased.
+He was planning to record vocals on thrash metal band Anthrax's album, Worship Music, but Slipknot's record label, Roadrunner Records, did not allow him to.
 He also contributed to the Roadrunner United all-star album in 2005, providing vocals for the song "Rich Man".
 Taylor also made a brief appearance in Steel Panther's singles "Death to All but Metal", "Eyes of a Panther", and "Asian Hooker".
 In 2006, Taylor founded the record company Great Big Mouth Records.
 Taylor has produced two albums: Facecage's self-titled album and Walls of Jericho's Redemption.
 Taylor provided guest narration on the track "Repentance" for Dream Theater's 2007 album Systematic Chaos.
 In an interview with Billboard, Taylor confirmed that on January 13, 2009, he was planning on making a solo album, as well as returning to his side project Stone Sour after Slipknot's All Hope Is Gone World Tour.
 Taylor has stated that he was writing songs that "don't fit either of his main bands."
 He describes them as a cross between Foo Fighters, Johnny Cash, and Social Distortion, saying that there's "a country background that comes built-in with living in Iowa".

 On March 30, 2009, it was confirmed that Taylor and the Junk Beer Kidnap Band would be performing at Rockfest in 2009.
 The group performed on April 24, 2009, at People's Court in Des Moines, Iowa, marking Taylor's first official solo show.
 Taylor performs with his band the Dum Fux with Denny Harvey, who make covers for 1970s punk rock and 1980s hair metal.
 Taylor also performs with Audacious P, a band that is primarily a Tenacious D cover band.
 Rapper Tech N9ne confirmed that Taylor was to perform on his album K.O.D., but was removed because Taylor did not submit his vocals in time, though he would later make an appearance on Tech's 2015 album Special Effects, on the song "Wither".
 Taylor recently admitted that he tried out for the vacant singer spot in the band Velvet Revolver, but said that it just did not work out.
 However, according to a recent Billboard article, it seems likely that he may in fact become the vocalist for Velvet Revolver, though no official confirmation has been made.
 Duff McKagan added that they can neither "confirm or deny" Taylor's membership in the band but believes that Taylor is the "real deal".
 Slash has since ruled Taylor out as the possible new vocalist explaining that "[it] just wasn't right" although he does love him.
 Taylor has, however, recorded 10 new songs with the band, although drummer Matt Sorum stated it is unlikely they will ever be released.
 Taylor explained to Mark Hoppus on Hoppus on Music that he and McKagan were writing new music for a possible new supergroup.